 Membership type Principal Firm: Merchants Related companies (must be the same business type) Arbitration covers both sales and purchase contracts.
 Principal Firm: Producers & Mills Related companies (must be the same business type) Arbitration covers either sales or purchase contracts, not both, this will depend on the type of business.
 Sales Contracts: Producers, Growers, Farmers, Ginners Purchase Contracts: Spinners, Textile Manufacturers Affiliate Industry Firm Related companies (must be the same business type) Not covered for arbitration.
 Agent Allowed to make claims under the small claims technical arbitration ("SCTA") only.
-In order to be eligible to apply for SCTA, the agent must have been an ICA member for 12 months, prior to the date of application for SCTA.
-"Any member should be able to arbitrate a SCTA agency dispute e if the member also undertook agency work"
+In order to be eligible to apply for SCTA, the agent must have been an ICA member for 12 months, prior to the date of application for SCTA Agent as brokers Agents can be considered as a broker or agents in certain circumstances Any member should be able to arbitrate a SCTA ago ency dispute if the member also undertook agency

 TECHNICAL ARBITRATIONS Application fees Principal Firms and Related Companies registered for at least 12 months of eligible membership.
 No fee Principal Firms and Related Companies registered for less than 12 months.
 This fee is not recoverable. £5000 Non-registered Firms (including those firms whose application for registration has been refused).
-This fee is not £5000 recoverable.
+This £5000 fee is not recoverable.
 Other arbitration fees A deposit of £4,000 shall be payable upon submission of an application for arbitration.
 An hourly rate shall be charged by the arbitrators, up to a maximum of £150.
 Fractions of an hour after the first hour shall be charged pro rata.
 A minimum fee of £100 shall be payable to each arbitrator.
 An additional fee of £250 per arbitration will be payable to the Chair.
-All couriered messages or documents etc sent by the Secretariat, will be charged at the rate of £50 per courier.
-The only expenses an arbitrator shall be entitled to claim are courier fees, up to a maximum of £50 unless substan tiated with a receipt.
-When an arbitration case is cancelled the Secretariat shall take a percentage of the stamping charge, based on the claimant's membership status, as an "administrative fee" which will be taken out of the deposit at the following rates: After request for arbitration and deposit obtained 25% 2.
+All couriered messages or documents etc sent by the Secretariat, will be charged at the rate of £50 per c ourier.
+The only expenses an arbitrator shall be entitled to claim are courier fees, up to a maximum of £50 unles ss substantiated with a receipt.
+When an arbitration case is cancelled the Secretariat shall take a percentage of the stamping charge, bas sed on the claimant's membership status, as an "administrative fee" which will be taken out of the deposit at the following rates: After request for arbitration and deposit obtained 25% 2.
 During submission stage 50% 3.
-After submission stage 75% Three awards will be published by the Secretariat for Technical Arbitration awards.
-If additional copies are required d, a charge of £25 f each additional award will be charged, payable in advance of the publication of the Award.
-Requests for additio nal copies of awar must be made at least one week before the publication of the Award.
+After submission stage 75%

+Three awards will be published by the Secretariat for Technical Arbitration awards.
+If additional copies are required, a charge of £25 for each additional award will be charged, payable in advance of the publication of the Award.
+Requests for additional copies of awards must be made at least one week before the publication of the Award.

 Bank charges, postal charges and legal fees will also be recovered.